 The EU is Australia's second largest trading partner and largest source of foreign investment.
-In 2014-15 two-way merchandise trade was valued at $56.9 billion and two-way services trade was worth $26.2 billion.
-In 2014 Australia exported $22.7 billion worth of goods and services to the EU.
-Australia's major merchandise exports to the EU include gold, coal, ores and concentrates and alcoholic beverages (primarily wine).
-The major merchandise imports from the EU include medicaments (incl. veterinary), passenger motor vehicles, pumps and pharmaceutical products.
+In 2015 two-way merchandise trade was valued at $59.5 billion and two-way services trade was worth $29.9 billion.
+In 2015 Australia exported $23.5 billion worth of goods and services to the EU.
+Australia's major merchandise exports to the EU include, coal, oil seeds, alcoholic beverages (primarily wine), ores and concentrates, lead and gold.
+The major merchandise imports from the EU include passenger motor vehicles, medicaments (incl. veterinary), and pharmaceutical products.

 The Australian Prime Minister together with the President of the European Council and the President of the European Commission agreed in a joint statement on 15 November 2015 to start the process towards a comprehensive and high-quality Free Trade Agreement (FTA).

-The 28 members of the EU as a bloc constitute Australia's largest source of foreign investment.
-At the end of 2014, the EU’s foreign direct investment in Australia totalled $169.6 billion—approximately 25 per cent of Australia's total inwards foreign direct investment.
-The EU accounted for $83.5 billion of outwards Australian direct investment as at 2014.
+In 2015, the EU’s foreign direct investment in Australia totalled $157.6 billion – 21.4 per cent of Australia's total inwards foreign direct investment.
+The EU accounted for $111.8 billion of outwards Australian direct investment as at 2015.